Wednesday, September 16, 2020

 Posts (Atom)

-Even when saved as personal souvenirs, menus were frequently discarded by subsequent generations for whom they had no special meaning.
-As with other types of ephemera, one aspect of their appeal lies within the notion of their improbable survival.
+Menus reflect the aspirations and ideals of society.
+They are also an art form that aims to please.
+While most were intended for short-term use and never meant to be saved, some were finely-crafted souvenirs made by leading stationers.
+Even when kept as personal mementos, however, menus were frequently discarded by later generations for whom they had no special meaning.
+As with other types of ephemera, part of their appeal lies within the notion of their improbable survival.